KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

     content:
       -
         type: text
         text: 'Rapid innovation is the heart of VeChains governance model.
 It is fueled by transparency, efficiency, and operational effectiveness.
 A steering committee -elected by the community- handles decision making and execution of operations.
-The input of the stakeholders are taken into consideration which helps keep balance and order in the ecosystem.'
+Stakeholder input is a core principal and helps maintain balance and order in the ecosystem.'
   -
     type: heading
     attrs: